lucasmari/DevOps-Coding-Challenge/Steps.md

 - Hosting/Cloud provider: AWS (most familiar with)
 - Beanstalk (quoted in Flask docs): may provision more expensive resources
 - Containerized app: more portable
-- Main AWS services: EC2, RDS, CloudWatch
+- Main AWS services: EC2, RDS
 - Infra provisioning: Terraform (most familiar with)
 - CI/CD: GitHub Actions (most familiar with)
 - Use ephemeral environments based on feature branches (starting with feat*) to assure the resources will be cleaned (avoid extra costs) after being successfully deployed and the branch removed